nazarovsa/csharp-zero-allocation/README.md

 Reasons why we have problems with memory:
 - Incorrect memory allocation.
 (Create objects in loops, etc.)
 - Weak knowledge about how the .net platform operates.
-(String is immutable, etc.)
+(String is immutable, struct types are copied on pass, etc.)
 - Weak knowledge about language features.

 ## Our instruments for optimization

 Our main principle is "Allocate as little memory as possible".
+But sometimes it is not enough.
-It may seem strange, but in some cases we can avoid allocating memory at all.
+It may seem strange, but in some cases, we can avoid allocating memory at all if we know the advanced features of a language.

-Next instruments will help us with it.
+Let's start with some interesting facts about the `struct` type and then look closer to other instruments for optimization.

 ### Structures and their vagaries (~ 17 minutes to read)
 _Much of the sample code in this section uses features added in **C# 7.2**.